Dance movement therapy training programs in Australia

 The Institute is also developing an Alumni program for IDTIA graduates with Advanced short courses, including training facilitated by IDTIA Founding Director of Training, Dr. Marcia Leventhal.

 Attendance at an Introduction to Dance Therapy workshop is expected for selection and orientation.

 Wesley Institute, Sydney, has closed down its dance movement therapy program as of 2011.

 The following list provides information about dance movement therapy and other training that may be of interest to dance movement therapists, that has been provided to us for advertising.

-A comprehensive list of dance therapy training programs is available from the ADTA website.
+A comprehensive list of dance movement therapy training programs is available from the ADTA website.

 MSc in Dance Movement Psychotherapy

 School of Health Sciences, Queen Margaret University, Edinburgh, Scotland

 The MSc in Dance Movement Psychotherapy is an exciting new programme that offers licence to practice for Scottish practitioners.
 Further informationon this page.